steveknipmeyer/ModelRelief/README.md

 ```

 #### C++
-Install standard tools for building C++, used for Python relief extension.
+Install standard tools for building C++, used for the Python relief extension.
 ```
 sudo apt-get install build-essential gdb
 ```